ImmuNet Hot Topics

 09/10/2025 - Self-administered FluMist

-FluMist Home orders are fulfilled by AstraZeneca's partner pharmacy Asembia (ASPN) in limited quantities and select jurisdictions (which includes Maryland) during the 2025-2026 flu season (more info here).
+FluMist Home orders are fulfilled by AstraZeneca's partner pharmacy Asembia (ASPN) in limited quantities and select jurisdictions (which includes Maryland) during the 2025-2026 flu season.
+Refer to FluMist webpage for more information.

 Eligible patients who self-administer the vaccine can document their administration on the Asembia/ASPN online portal.
 Asembia/ASPN will report these administrations to the state IIS where the vaccine was administered.